Potestas06/just-another-normal-day/README.md

 # primesoft-game

-A Simple Game made in a week.
+A Simple Game made in a week "caled just another normal day".

 # Instalation